 Internships are another increasingly common form of experiential learning.
 The idea is to provide students with direct experience in a work setting—usually related to their career interests—and to give them the benefit of supervision and coaching from professionals in the field.
 If the internship is taken for course credit, students complete a project or paper that is approved by a faculty member.

-Experiential Learning faculty instruct co-op and internship courses, support faculty in the creation and development of internship and service-learning courses, provide best practices workshops, facilitate incentive funding approval processes against criteria, promote applied learning to students and maintain statistics on applied learning across campus.
-All of these options require the development and maintenance of relationships with industrial and community partners.
+At UCF, Experiential Learning personnel instruct co-op and internship courses, support faculty in the creation and development of internship and service-learning courses, provide best practices workshops, facilitate incentive funding approval processes against criteria, promote applied learning to students and maintain statistics on applied learning across campus.

 High-Impact Educational Practices: What They Are, Who Has Access to Them, and Why They Matter, by George D. Kuh (AAC&U, 2008). https://provost.tufts.edu/celt/files/High-Impact-Ed-Practices1.pdf.